SafeHome.org may receive compensation from some providers listed on this page. Learn More

 LifeLock’s pricing can be confusing, but let’s focus on the individual plans.
 We encourage you to check out our complete LifeLock pricing page to see what’s in every package.

-On the plus side, it offers a free 30-day trial for all standalone LifeLock subscriptions, and a free 7-day trial for all LifeLock-Norton 360 bundles.
-Plus, there’s a 60-day refund for all long-term plans, and a 14-day refund for the monthly plans.
+On the plus side, LifeLock offers a free 30-day trial for all standalone LifeLock plans and a free 7-day trial for all LifeLock-Norton 360 bundles.
+There’s also a 60-day money-back guarantee for annual plans and a 14-day refund window for monthly subscriptions, giving you plenty of time to test the service risk-free.

 30 days (standalone LifeLock plans) 7 days (LifeLock-Norton 360 bundles) |